Help Offered to All Who Are in Need.

-Does the Veterans Mental Health Department provide direct counseling services to veterans?
+What does the Veterans Mental Health Department do?

-The Veterans Mental Health Department does not provide direct counseling services to veterans but connects veterans to resources that assist them in receiving the services they need.
+The Veterans Mental Health Department connects veterans to resources that assist them in receiving the services they need.
 These can include counseling referrals.

 Is the Veterans Mental Health Department available to provide tailored training to organizations upon request?

 Yes, the Veterans Mental Health Department is available to tailor specific training to an organization that serves veteran clients.
 Send us an email with your request, and we will get back to you to provide the training that meets your organization’s needs.